-within the civil society and sent to the Parliament on a consultative basis; whereas the Parliament would be under obligation to examine the proposals and respond on the ground of an adequately justified explanation.
-In this way, people actively participate, in political terms, in the shaping of the concept before being materialized to a legal norm and constitute a part of the organizational structure of the state or the fundamental rights of the citizens.
+This active form of the civil society in the decision making process shall include proposals for the amendment of the highest legal norm of the state, the Constitution.
+Should the amendment process begin in accordance with article 110, par.
+2 of the Constitution, proposals for the revision of certain provisions should be formulated within the civil society and sent to the Parliament on a consultative basis; whereas the Parliament would be under obligation to examine the proposals and respond on the ground of an adequately justified explanation.
+In this way, people actively participate, in political terms, in the shaping of the concept before being materialized to a legal norm and becoming a part of the organizational structure of the state or the fundamental rights of the citizens.
 It should be noted that the proposals of the citizens cannot contravene the exceptions indicated in article 110, par.
-1 of the Constitution regarding the non-revised constitutional provisions.
+1 of the Constitution regarding the non-amendable constitutional provisions.

-In an environment of mistrust towards institutions of representative democracy, people shall be provided with the chance to be engaged in political decisions that have tremendous impact on their day time lives.
-This implies the enactment of a cooperative method of government based on the form of representative democracy with some enhanced elements of direct participation.
+In an environment of mistrust towards institutions of representative democracy, people should be provided with the chance to be engaged in political decisions that have tremendous impact on their daily lives.
+This implies the enactment of a co-operative method of government based on the form of representative democracy with some enhanced elements of direct participation.
 Both the popular referendum and the citizens' legislative initiative contribute towards this direction since they constitute a resource for the gradual restoration of political trust to institutions without disrupting the balance in the system of representation.
-In that sense, the two aforementioned forms should not be perceived as opposing, but in a supplementary role to representative democracy.
+In that sense, the two aforementioned forms should not be perceived as opposing, but in a supplementary role to representative democracy (Papadopoulou, 2013: 4).